-International regulations require that when an animal is exported it is to be accompanied by an Export Certificate issued by the Herd Book Society.
-In the case of exports from the U.K. an Export Certificate will only be issued for an animal which has been registered with the BLCS.
+The Zootech Regulation (2016) requires that when an animal is exported it is to be accompanied by an Export Certificate issued by the Herd Book Society.
+In the case of exports from the U.K. an Export Certificate will only be issued for an animal which has been registered with the Society.